Nicole Seah: Resignation from National Solidarity Party

-On 29 August 2014, Seah resigned from the National Solidarity Party in an email statement sent to the media.
-Seah, who was based in Bangkok back then, said the decision was extremely difficult and painful.
-She said: “There was nothing which might have happened to trigger this departure.
+On 29 August 2014, Seah resigned from the National Solidarity Party in an email statement.
+Seah, who was based in Bangkok back then, said the decision was "extremely difficult", stating that “there was nothing which might have happened to trigger this departure.
 I started in politics as a fresh graduate wanting to make a difference, by bringing more political awareness and interest to young people ...
 It's reached a point where I feel that my job is done (for now) and I have to move on and grow in other areas.”
 She wished the National Solidarity Party all the best, stating that: “For myself, this is not a complete departure from politics ...
 I will just need to find a more suitable platform to contribute and give back.”

-On 2 August 2015, Seah stated that she would not be rejoining the National Solidarity Party and would not stand for the election, adding that she had been in touch with the party's assistant secretary-general Reno Fong and organising secretary Spencer Ng on Facebook.
-She was based in Bangkok at that point of time.
+On 2 August 2015, Seah stated that she would not be rejoining the National Solidarity Party and would not be standing for the election, adding that she had "been in touch" with the party's assistant secretary-general Reno Fong and organizing secretary Spencer Ng on Facebook.
+She was based in Bangkok at that point in time.

 Workers' Party

-A few days later on 24 August 2015, Seah's Facebook post linking an article on He Ting Ru, who had contested as a Workers' Party candidate, has sparked speculation over her political allegiance.
+A few days later on 24 August 2015, Seah sparked speculation over her political allegiance when she commented on a Facebook post linking to an article on He Ting Ru, who had contested as a candidate for the Workers' Party.
 In one reply, she said: "I will definitely come back to help!
 Just not as a candidate."
-She had since began volunteering with the Party's media team after the 2015 general election.
+She had since begun volunteering with the Party's media team after the 2015 general election.